 In possibly the most explosive and arresting introduction of a television series that has ever been committed to film, the first eight minutes of the pilot of 2019’s Watchmen gave us a visceral and exceptional portrayal of what we now call the Tulsa Race Massacre.
 The slaughter occurred in the summer of 1921 against the wealthiest Black community in the United States at the hands of vigilante white terrorists in concert with the US government.
 For many, seeing the recreated portrayal of the massacre was their first introduction to this piece of American history, even though it remains one of the worst terrorist attacks that have ever occurred on US soil.

-2021 marks the 100th anniversary of the massacre, and the 1921 Tulsa Race Massacre Centennial Commission seeks to honor the legacy of the Greenwood district and Black Wall Street with the inauguration of a brand new historical center dedicated to preserving this previously obscured piece of American history.
+2021 marked the 100th anniversary of the massacre, and the 1921 Tulsa Race Massacre Centennial Commission seeks to honor the legacy of the Greenwood district and Black Wall Street with the inauguration of a brand new historical center dedicated to preserving this previously obscured piece of American history.
 Called Greenwood Rising, the center is imagined to be a permanent hub to “remember the victims and survivors and create an environment conducive to fostering sustainable entrepreneurship and heritage tourism within the Greenwood District specifically, and North Tulsa,” according to the commission’s chair, Senator Kevin L Matthews.

 In addition to the grand opening of the historical center, the Centennial Commission is also heralding a series of events and productions throughout the year, including the Greenwood Film Festival and the Black Wall Street Memorial Run.
-But likely the most anticipated event will be Tulsa’s 2021 Juneteenth celebrations; this year promises to be particularly poignant as municipalities and states around the nation consider making Juneteenth an official holiday.

 5. Richmond, Virginia